RakkenTi/Love2DTemplate/README.md

-# CardMisc
+# Love2D Template
-Love2D mini learning project for messing with cards
+Quick-start template for Love2D projects.

 ## Disclaimer
 There are There README files in each directory within src.